 Held in a two-story carpark in Kuningan City, Noice Fest brought international and local acts such as Rhye, Alina Baraz and Dipha Barus for a two-day music festival.

-Pubumésu Tongkol fan from Canaan Bali offers a striking way to cool yourself while preserving traditions at the same time.
+Doing the simplest of endeavours can stretch the utmost impact to save the environment.
+Take for one, the metal straw from Cleanomic to replace your plastic ones.
 Manual Pick is a series where we highlight items we love and desire that range from remarkably banal to mucho fancy.